OpenParliamentTV/OpenParliamentTV-Parsers/parliaments/DE/README.md

 Media data can be fetched by the `scraper/fetch_media.py` script, by providing period and meeting numbers - it will handle feed pagination.

-This script is used by the `update_media` script, which will use the `proceedings` directory content to determine the appropriate period and meeting numbers, and download the corresponding media data, directly in json format.
+This script is used by the `update_media` script, which can use either the `proceedings` directory content (`--from-proceedings` option) to determine the appropriate period and meeting numbers, or a given period number (`--from-period` option).
+It will download the corresponding media data, directly in unified json format.

 The Bundestag media server regularly has trouble downloading specified period/meeting data (it looks like some kind of timeout in building data).
-The `update_media` script will by default only try to download files that are not already existing.
-It can thus be necessary to run it multiple times, in order to go over the 503 errors from the webserver.
+The `update_media` script will by default only try to download files that are not already existing in the output directory.
+It can thus be run multiple times, in order to go over the 503 errors from the webserver.